Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 } catch { return true; }

-atime (access time) tracks when the file was last read.
-In theory.
-In practice, many Linux systems mount filesystems with relatime or noatime, which throttle atime updates for performance.
-Updating atime on every read would mean a metadata write for every read operation - a significant overhead.
-With relatime (the common default), atime only updates if the current atime is older than mtime or ctime, or if more than 24 hours have passed.
-With noatime, atime never updates.
-Don't rely on atime being precise.
-It's a rough signal at best.
+atime (access time) tracks when the file was last read, at least in principle.
+Many Linux systems mount filesystems with relatime or noatime because updating atime on every read would turn every read into a metadata write.
+With relatime, the common default, atime updates only if the current atime is older than mtime or ctime, or if more than 24 hours have passed.
+With noatime, it never updates.
+Treat atime as a rough signal, not a precise access log.

-Ctime is often confused with "creation time."
-It's change time, not creation time.
-The name comes from the POSIX specification, where "c" stands for "change" (referring to the inode's change status).
-Prior to Node v0.12, things were confusing because Node mapped the Windows creation time to ctime, leading developers to assume ctime meant creation globally.
-Today, Node maps the Windows "ChangeTime" attribute to ctime for consistency with Unix, keeping true creation time strictly in birthtime.
+That name is often confused with "creation time."
+In POSIX terminology, the "c" means change, referring to inode status changes.
+Before Node v0.12, the confusion was worse because Node mapped Windows creation time to ctime, which encouraged developers to read ctime as creation time everywhere.
+Today, Node maps the Windows "ChangeTime" attribute to ctime for consistency with Unix and keeps true creation time in birthtime.

 Each timestamp exists in two forms: mtime (Date object) and mtimeMs (millisecond number).
 Use the Ms variants for comparisons - comparing numbers is faster and avoids Date coercion quirks: